rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.initiateWPSPairing"></a>
 ## *initiateWPSPairing <sup>method</sup>*

-Initiates a connection using WiFi Protected Setup (WPS).
+Initiates a connection using Wifi Protected Setup (WPS).
 An existing connection is disconnected before attempting to initiate a new connection.
 If the existing connection cannot be disconnected after 60 seconds, then the WPS pairing will stop, and an error event triggers.

 ### Parameters